nemonik/hands-on-DevOps/README.md

 This was written over 50 years ago.

-If your communication structur is broke, so shall your systems be.
+If your communication structure is broke, so shall your systems be.

 ## 7.6.
 DevOps is really about